Father Killed In Crash While Riding Next To Son In Hudson Valley

 The crash happened on Sunday, Aug.
-11 just after 9:30 a.m., when a man lost control of his motorcycle on Interstate 684 North near Exit 4 in Bedford, according to New York State Police.
+11 just after 9:30 a.m., when a man lost control of his motorcycle on northbound I-684 near Exit 4 in Bedford, according to New York State Police.

 Just before the crash, Nilson Castillo Calderon, age 46, and his son, 21-year-old Kevin Castillo Rayo, both from the Flushing neighborhood of Queens, had been traveling on separate motorcycles on I-684.
 Castillo Calderon then lost control of his for an unknown reason and veered off the road, hitting a guardrail, according to authorities.